Saving lives with the Yellow Boats

 “Never mind the problems and difficulties.
 We’ll deal with those later.
 We reach the Swedish people through our media houses.
 You can save lives.
 We’re just wondering: can we save lives in the Mediterranean together?”

 Less than a month later, two Victoria-class lifeboats, sponsored by Schibsted, had been loaded onto large trucks and driven through Europe to the port of Piraeus in Greece.

 On 28 October, the Yellow Boats conducted their first life-saving mission.
 46 people were rescued from a capsized boat and lifted from the water or rescued from dangerous rocks.

 All in all, almost 2 000 lives have been saved.

-Swedish daily newspapers, Aftonbladet and Svenska Dagbladet, have, for the first time ever, worked together on a project.
-Teams from the papers have covered the operations, telling emotional and revealing stories from rescue actions.
-A special print edition has also been produced.
-And 108 volunteers from the Swedish Sea Rescue Society have conducted operations for six months.
+For the first time ever, Swedish daily newspapers, Aftonbladet and Svenska Dagbladet, worked together on a project.
+Teams from the papers covered the operations, telling emotional and revealing stories from rescue actions.
+A special print edition was also been produced.
+And 108 volunteers from the Swedish Sea Rescue Society conducted operations for six months.

-Through Schibsted Sweden’s digital channels private individuals have been able to donate money to the project and in the start Schibsted employees were able to donate a percentage of their salary to the Yellow Boats.
-To date, donations from private individuals have reached about SEK 5 million, and from companies SEK 1.6 million.
+Through Schibsted Sweden’s digital channels private individuals was able to donate money to the project and in the start Schibsted employees could donate a percentage of their salary to the Yellow Boats.
+Donations from private individuals reached about SEK 5 million, and from companies SEK 1.6 million.

 With new agreements on how to handle the refugee crises, fewer people are now reaching for the Greek coast and the need for rescue actions is decreasing.
 But the Yellow Boats campaign will go on – the goal is now to establish a permanent rescue organisation at Samos and to help educating the Helenic Rescue Team.